 Notes

-- Use high-quality 82% fat content European style very cold unsalted butter
+- Use high-quality 82% fat content European-style unsalted butter, very cold.

 - The temperature while working with this dough is super important.
 Too warm?
 The pastry dough will tear.
 Too cold?
 The pastry dough will break.
 Aim for the in-between, a cold enough dough that is comfortable to work with.
 Use your fridge or freezer to chill the dough if it gets too warm

-- The recipe can be made with the traditional blind baking method using a tart pan, however, consider using perforated equipment for the best result
+- The recipe can be made with the traditional blind baking method using a tart pan, however, consider using perforated equipment for the best result.
+Here is my article on how to blind bake a tart crust without using perforated equipment, in case you need it.

 Miss Glitteryone